Slain in the Region: NWI homicides more than double the national rate

 Galvan urges those who know someone experiencing grief to continue to check on them in the days, weeks and even years following their loved ones’ death.

 “Don’t stop checking on them,” she said.
+The grieving process never ends, she added.
 “Nobody ever wants to feel forgotten or that their loved one is forgotten.”

 One crucial tool that helps Galvan navigate the healing process is therapy.
 She said she had been skeptical of therapy and “dealt with life her own way.”
 But Galvan’s message to anyone experiencing great loss is that one of the best things they can do is to talk to someone.